 AvCan Vancouver Island

-Snow conditions were: Deep powder.
-Weather conditions were: Cloudy, Sunny, Warm.
-We rode: Mellow slopes, Sunny slopes.
-We avoided: Alpine slopes, Steep slopes.
-Riding quality was amazing.
+Snow conditions were: Powder.
+Weather conditions were: Cloudy, Stormy, Windy.
+We rode: Mellow slopes, Open trees, Steep slopes.
+Riding quality was ok.